GauravPatel89/EPAi2_capstone/README.md

  5. student score cannot be more than total score in the course
  6. Student email id must be valid email id.

+- Important Note:

+ Currently this package allows certiificate sending only through gmail.
+In order to allow app to send emails, user **must Turn [Allow less secure apps to ON](https://myaccount.google.com/lesssecureapps)**.
+Be aware that it may make your google account less secure.

 ##### User Defined templates:

   This repo comes with a default certificate template [certi_template.jpg](https://github.com/GauravPatel89/EPAi2_capstone/blob/main/certificate_mailer/data/certi_template.jpg).
 If user needs to use some other certificate template, she needs to provide a json file containing coordinates of different certificate fields.
 User can manually create this json file as shown in [certi_template.json](https://github.com/GauravPatel89/EPAi2_capstone/blob/main/certificate_mailer/data/certi_template.json) default template file.